 Ability to Keep Residents Mobile

-This is a measure of the percentage of long-term care patients that retained mobility levels.
-Some experts would argue that the ability to move around is important for residents' physical and mental health.
+This metric is a measure of the percentage of long-term patients who remained mobile levels.
+Some experts believe that the ability to move around is vital to residents' well-being.

 Short-term Care: Rehospitalizations

 This metric measures the number of rehospitalizations per thousand days of short-term care.

 In Heritage Healthcare, 25.21% of Patients